abuse of the student conduct program

 Disciplinary Probation is a specified period of time that identifies a student's status is no longer in good standing.
 Disciplinary Probation may also include exclusion from Bentley owned or operated property, and/or Bentley University sponsored events, and loss of housing credits.
 During this time, further violation of University policy may result in removal from the Bentley University residential community, and/or suspension or expulsion from Bentley University.

-Fines are to be paid before the due date at the Cashier's Office located in Rauch 123.
-The student needs to bring their conduct paperwork with them when they go to the Cashier's Office.
-They will then receive a receipt after submitting the payment, which needs to be delivered to the Office of the Dean of Student Affairs (Student Center 320) to have the sanction closed out.
+Fines are to be paid before the due date either online at https://commerce.cashnet.com/BentleyCONDUCT or at the Cashier's Office located in Rauch 123.
+If going to the Cashier's Office the student needs to bring a PRINTED COPY of this letter with them when they go to the office.
+They will then receive a receipt after submitting the payment, which needs to be delivered to the Student Life Office to have the sanction closed out.
 The Cashier's Office is open Monday, Wednesday, and Friday from 9AM-12:30PM.
 Failure to pay a fine on time may result in further conduct action in addition to the original fine being directly billed to a student account.

 Loss of Housing Credits